nzaillian/marcellus/README.md

 ### Library

 The supplied runner script (bin/marcellus) is a thin wrapper around functionality defined in the modules in the "lib" directory.
+If you'd like to peroform any of the actions that you can through the CLI, refer to the contents of "bin/marcellus" to see how to do the same with the library modules

 ### Configuration